U.S. exchanges to create kill switches following Nasdaq outage

 The August 22 Nasdaq trading outage escalated the SEC’s concerns about the stability of exchanges.
 The SEC in March proposed reforms to strengthen the robustness of exchanges’ technology after a series of glitches over the past year.

 “We didn’t focus on any one day’s event,” Gary Katz, president and chief executive of the International Securities Exchange, told Reuters after the meeting.
-Katz said none of the recent technology glitches were related and the participants were focused on how best to deal with disruptions in the future.
+Katz said the meeting’s purpose was not to rehash what had gone wrong but instead to have the participants focus on how best to deal with disruptions in the future.

 Other exchange executives who spoke briefly with reporters after leaving the SEC’s headquarters said the meeting was constructive and that the rival exchanges were ready to work together.